 Through their Food Technology lessons, students will explore a variety of theoretical and practical activities, all aimed at giving them the knowledge, understanding and skills needed to plan and make healthy, nutritious dishes, both savoury and sweet.
+Students will learn about working safely in a kitchen environment and will learn a range of practical cooking skills to enable them to produce their own dishes.

-During the Design and Technology rotation, students study the following:
+During the Design and Technology rotations, students study the following: